Esri/geodev-hackerlabs/develop/add_feature_layers_leaflet.md

 ###Add feature layers with Esri Leaflet

-In this lab, you will add a feature layer to an Esri Leaflet application.
+In this lab, you will add featurelayers to an Esri Leaflet application.

 1. Click [starter_map_leaflet.html](src/starter_map_leaflet.html) and copy the contents to a new [jsbin.com](http://jsbin.com).